Duo Device Health

-Feinberg’s current device security apps, BigFix and F5/Big-IP will be replaced by Duo Device Health (DDH).
-This change will provide a superior user experience while advancing Feinberg IT security measures.
-DDH verifies that desktop and laptop computers have supported operating systems, encryption, and anti-virus software before allowing access to multi-factor authentication-enabled university resources, including email.
+Feinberg uses Duo Desktop (formerly Duo Device Health/DDH) to verify that desktop and laptop computers have supported operating systems, encryption, and anti-virus software before allowing access to multi-factor authentication-enabled university resources, including email.

 For more information and to learn about what you can do to prepare for the change, please review our Frequently Asked Questions below.
-If you have additional questions about Duo Device Health, please contact fsmhelp@northwestern.edu via email.
+If you have additional questions about Duo Desktop, please submit a ticket using our Service Request Form or email us at fsmhelp@northwestern.edu

 Frequently Asked Questions

-The Duo Device Health application is a compliance tool installed on your desktop or laptop.
+The Duo Desktop application is a compliance tool installed on your desktop or laptop.
 It checks your device for disk encryption and anti-malware whenever you access certain university resources protected by multi-factor authentication, ensuring that your device meets basic security hygiene.

 Who is impacted?